janw4ld/baremetal-k8s/README.md

 ### Setup a network bridge for KVM

-1. Show active interfaces, take note of the one you want to bridge
+1. Show active interfaces and take note of the one you want to bridge

     ```console
     $ nmcli con show --active